Symplectic toric stratified spaces with isolated singularities: Homogeneous symplectic toric bundles

-We will soon show that two homogeneous symplectic toric bundles are isomorphic in $\hstb_\psi$ exactly when there is an $\R$-equivariant gauge transformation between them.
+We will soon show that two homogeneous symplectic toric bundles are isomorphic in $\hstb_\psi$ exactly when there is an $\R$-equivariant bundle isomorphism between them.
 To prove this, we need the following lemma.